z-canvas

 Description

 This component is a wrapper and provides the "frame" to develop your project.
-All your zircle's components needs to be inside z-canvas.
+All your zircle's components needs to be inside z-canvas

 View management

-z-canvas has just one property called views that passes your views to the child component z-view-manager that controls how views are displayed.
+that controls how views are displayed.
 To achieve that zircle-ui uses a sort of navigation stack.
 In this type of interface, only one view is active at a time, but with zircle-ui the last two views are also shown.

 Zoom transitions

-The transition between views are also performed inside z-canvas.
-When a new view is triggered z-canvas calculates the inverted position and the inverted scale of the triggered view and apply them to the z-canvas.
+calculates the inverted position and the inverted scale of the triggered view and apply them to the z-canvas

 Caveats Currently zoom levels are restricted to 6.
 If you figure how to unlock more zoom levels let me know openning an issue or submiting a PR.